Travel Permit

 Understand the Violence Against Women’s Act (VAWA) and “Abuse”

 Upon returning to the U.S., you may be questioned by officials.
 They may search your belongings and your phone.
 If you are taken to an area called “Secondary Inspection,” it means they have more questions.
-If this happens, ask to call your immigration lawyer and call us at (877)411-7669, a special line reserved for emergencies at the border.

 What Should You Be Prepared to Answer?